-An open house is not only potentially hugely beneficial to a home seller but to a home buyer as well, even if they don’t actually fall in love with the home (in fact even if they hate it) There is an awful lot that can be learned from any open house, from whether a property really looks as good in ‘real life’ as it did in the online photos to what the street noise levels are like and in some cases even what one might be able to expect from the neighbors.
-What is sometimes far less clear though, especially to a first time buyer, is exactly what should be done to follow up after an open house, whether you are interested in the home or not.
-Here though are some of the things I would advise:
+An open house is not only potentially hugely beneficial to a Waterloo region home seller but to a home buyer as well, even if they don’t actually fall in love with the home (in fact even if they hate it) There is an awful lot that can be learned from any open house, from whether a property really looks as good in ‘real life’ as it did in the online photos to what the street noise levels are like and in some cases even what one might be able to expect from the neighbors.
+What is sometimes far less clear though, especially to a first-time buyer, is exactly what should be done to follow up after an open house, whether you are interested in the home or not.
+Here though are some of the things we would advise:

 If You Loved the Place